What are the most spectacular roads in Croatia?

 D512 state road is a very scenic coastal road running along the Adriatic coastline of Croatia.
 It's one of the best coastal drives in the world.

-Driving the coastal road to the beautiful Stara Baška
+Driving the coastal road to the beautiful Stara Baska on Krk Island

 Stara Baška is a small coastal village located in Primorje-Gorski Kotar County, at the southernmost tip of Krk Island, in Croatia.

-Veliki Alan is a road with stunning views of the sea and the islands
+The road to Alan Pass offers stunning views of the sea and the islands

-Veliki Alan is a high mountain pass at an elevation of 1.414m (4,639ft) above the sea level, located in Lika-Senj County, Croatia, located on the Adriatic Sea underneath the Velebit mountain.
+Veliki Alan is a high mountain pass at an elevation of 1,414m (4,639ft) above sea level, located in Lika-Senj County, Croatia, on the Adriatic Sea beneath the Velebit mountain.

-Zeljava Airbase is the largest underground airport in Bosnia
+Zeljava Air Base was the largest underground airport in Yugoslavia

-Located on the border of Croatia and Bosnia and Herzegovina, Željava Airbase was the largest underground airport and military airbase in the former Yugoslavia, and one of the largest in Europe.
+Located on the border between Croatia and Bosnia and Herzegovina, Željava Air Base was the largest underground airport and military airbase in the former Yugoslavia, and one of the largest in Europe.

 A Most Tricky Scenic Road to Vratnik Pass

-Vratnik Pass is a mountain pass at an elevation of 700m (2,300ft) above the sea level located in Lika-Senj County, Croatia.
+Vratnik Pass is a mountain pass at an elevation of 700m (2,300ft) above sea level, located in Lika-Senj County, in Croatia.

-The State Road D102 is a very scenic drive through Krk, a Croatian island in the northern Adriatic Sea.
-It is the main road route of the island.
+State Road D102 is a very scenic drive located on Krk, a Croatian island in the northern Adriatic Sea.
+It serves as the main road route for the island.

 Located on the island of Hvar, in the district of Jelsa, in Croatia, the road from Pitve to Zavala is an epic adventure.